chenzhao-geoAI/chenzhao-geoAI.github.io/_pages/about.md

 I am always open to potential collaborations, please feel free to contact me at czhaobk@connect.ust.hk :)

+BTW, My Myers-Briggs Type Indicator (MBTI) is ESTJ, which basically stands for "Efficiently Stuck To the Job."
+Yep, workaholic!

 Education
 ------
 - **Ph.D.**, The Hong Kong University of Science and Technology, 2022 - Present